 Tableau Packaged Data Source file is the file that contains information of the data source connection along with data extracted from that source.

 We can create a .tdsx file.
 Let’s make one.
 Go to the Data tab on the toolbar.
-Then choose the data source that you wish to connect to and select Add To Saved Data Source option.
+Then choose the data source you wish to connect to and select the Add To Saved Data Source option.
 After this, save the file as a Tableau Packaged Data Source file.